-How does psychological safety within an organisational setting contribute to improved performance and wellbeing?
+So how exactly does psychological safety contribute to high performance and wellbeing?

 When striving to improve performance within the context of increasing commercial pressures it can be easy to overlook the human element of business.
 This means that employee wellbeing can sometimes slip down the priority list.